zaidpitafi/heartsim/readme.md

 ### Example Usage

 - For Option 0

+You can specify any combination of heart rate (HR) and respiration rate (RR).
+Example:

 `
-python3 framework_simulator_continous.py --option 0 --hr xx --rr yy
+python3 heartsim.py --option 0 --hr 96 --rr 16
 `

 - For Options 1-5

+You can choose specific HR and RR combination by using different options.
+Example:

 `
-python3 framework_simulator_continous.py --option x
+python3 heartsim.py --option 1
 `